Khmer National Navy: Headgear

 MRK officers and petty officers received a Pale Stone service peaked cap with the standard gilt metal FARK cap badge, based on the French M1927 pattern (Casquette d'officier Mle 1927) but with a longer, lacquered black leather extended peak; a white summer top version was worn with both the white service dress and the full dress uniform.
-After March 1970, the MNK replaced the royal insignia on their peaked caps by a gold wreathed fouled anchor embroidered on black, with the number of leaves varying according to rank – ten for officers and petty officers, and six for NCOs (enlisted men wore a simple anchor badge instead).
-An American-style "Dixie cup" white hat was worn with the white service uniform by enlisted ranks.
+After March 1970, the MNK replaced the royal insignia on their peaked caps by a gold wreathed foul anchor embroidered on black, with the number of leaves varying according to rank – ten for officers and petty officers, and six for NCOs (enlisted men wore a simple anchor badge instead).
+A white Sailor cap with an inscribed black silk ribbon (tally) tied around the base bearing the "Khmer National Navy" title in Khmer script, was worn with the white service uniform by enlisted ranks.

 In the field, MRK sailors and naval infantrymen frequently wore a mixture of French M1946 light khaki tropical berets (French: Bérét de toile kaki clair Mle 1946), French M1946 and M1957 light khaki sidecaps (Bonnet de police de toile kaki clair Mle 1946 and Bonnet de police de toile kaki clair Mle 1957), and French M1949 bush hats (Chapeau de brousse Mle 1949) in Khaki or OG cotton cloth.
 During the Republic, a wide range of OG Boonie hats and baseball caps from the United States, South Vietnam and Thailand were adopted by MNK personnel.
-Officer candidate students at the Naval Academy received a Navy Blue baseball cap with the standard MNK cap badge whilst white and Pale Stone baseball-style caps, with stiffened peak and standard MNK cap badge inserted on a square-shaped Navy Blue background patch placed on the front panel, were worn by female personnel with their white summer dress and working Pale Stone uniforms.
+Officer candidate students at the Naval Academy received a Navy Blue baseball-style cap with the standard MNK cap badge whilst white and Pale Stone baseball-style caps, with stiffened peak and standard MNK cap badge inserted on a square-shaped Navy Blue background patch placed on the front panel, were worn by female personnel with their white summer dress and working Pale Stone uniforms.
 Both the Commandos de Choc and the Cambodian SEALs adopted in 1973 a black beret worn French-style pulled to the left with the MNK cap badge placed above the right eye, replaced in the field by bush hats, baseball caps, berets or head scarves in both Highland and Tigerstripe camouflaged cloth.

 The steel helmet models worn by MRK vessel crews and marines alike were the U.S. M-1 or the French M1951 NATO (casque Mle 1951 OTAN) models, standard issue in the FARK.
-The naval infantry battalions later standardized on the M-1 1964 model provided with the U.S. Army Mitchell "Clouds" camouflage pattern cover (an embroidered yellow fouled anchor motif was often added to the latter), though many ship crewmen and naval gunners continued to wear the older U.S. and French steel helmets throughout the war.
+The naval infantry battalions later standardized on the M-1 1964 model provided with the U.S. Army M59 Mitchell "Clouds" camouflage pattern cover (an embroidered yellow foul anchor motif was often added to the latter in his front panel), though many ship crewmen and naval gunners continued to wear the older U.S. and French steel helmets throughout the war.
 On parade, the marines were issued white-painted M-1 helmet liners with the standard FARK cap badge stencilled at the front and colour bars painted at the sides, worn with a white chinstrap; after 1970, a FANK cap badge stencil replaced the earlier royal arms.